jeftegoes/GenerativeIA/LLMs.md

 - Meaning in language is highly dependent on context.
 - Consider the sentence:
-  - _“The dog didn’t cross the street because it was too tired.”_
+  - _"The dog didn’t cross the street because it was too tired."_
-    - Here, **“it” refers to the dog**.
+    - Here, **"it" refers to the dog**.
-  - _“The dog didn’t cross the street because it was too wide.”_
+  - _"The dog didn’t cross the street because it was too wide."_
-    - In this case, **“it” refers to the street**.
+    - In this case, **"it" refers to the street**.
 - A single word change completely alters the meaning.

 ## 9.5.
 Limitations of Earlier Models